Invoca/developer-docs/README.md

 4. To view the documentation, open the file in a browser:
 `build/html/index.html`

-## Making changes to an existing version:
+## Making changes to an existing version and making them public:
 1. Check out the branch for the version you want to edit
 2. Edit one or more .rst files
 3. Rebuild the docs with this command: